DevZillion/Docs/nfc/skylanders/writing-tags/android/index.md

 > ### 4 - Add your dumps in the _dump-files_ folder ;)
 > ### 5 - Now you can got to the app and click on the 'write tag' button.
 > ![Screenshot_20220223-192332_MIFARE_Classic_Tool](https://user-images.githubusercontent.com/77107077/155373612-a4252b58-a0ce-4cef-832a-6deef056bc5e.jpg)
-> ### 6 - Mark the check-boxes like in this screenshot and then press the 'Select Dump' button, select your dump and when asked select all the sector, including > > sector 0, now put your tag on the reader and click 'write'.
+> ### 6 - Mark the check-boxes like in this screenshot and then press the 'Select Dump' button, select your dump and when asked select all the sectors, EXCLUDING > > sector 0, now put your tag on the reader and click 'write'.
 > ![Screenshot_MIFARE_Classic_Tool](https://user-images.githubusercontent.com/77107077/155374053-62645082-ca42-4799-b4e5-c6ad3304aa1f.jpg)
+> ### 7 - Now repeat step 6 but write ONLY sector 0.
-> ### 7 - Your tag should be ready, but sometimes it won't work due to dump's UID no being written.
+> ### 8 - Your tag should be ready, but sometimes it won't work due to dump's UID no being written.
 In this case you should do it manually but if can't that means your tags aren't UID (Re)Writable.

 ## » Getting a dump's .Keys to read the written tag
 > ### 1 - Tap on this nice button.